-At Journey Autism & Behavioral Care Centers, we use a wide variety of tools, assessments, and approaches to help us address the unique needs and goals of each of our clients.
+At Journey ABA, we use a wide variety of tools, assessments, and approaches to help us address the unique needs and goals of each of our clients.

 What Are Functional Behavioral Assessments?

 Functional behavioral assessments (FBA) are an evidence-based practice used in applied behavior analysis (ABA) to determine why a child with autism spectrum disorder is exhibiting behaviors that interfere with participation in ongoing activities, and may be harmful or dangerous to our clients or others.
 Examples of these interfering behaviors include: